Updated: Dec 20, 2021

 By Andrena Sawyer

-We live in a culture that sensationalizes “purpose.”
-Somehow, we’ve come to believe that this illusive concept is the missing link to an assurance of fulfillment, riches, and comfort.
-However, anyone who has embarked on a journey to find their purpose knows that the quest is not an easy one.
-It’s often laced with heartbreaking moments of sacrifice.
-For us dream-chasers, that vision for our lives often keeps us up at night.
-Fortunately, over time most learn how to manage the pendulum of emotions that go from extreme highs of pride and joy to extreme lows of impatience and sorrow.
+We live in a culture that sensationalizes purpose.
+We have come to believe that this elusive concept is the missing link to an assurance of fulfillment, riches, and comfort.
+But, anyone who has embarked on a journey to find their purpose knows that the path could be less than sensational.
+In fact, it is frequently filled with heartbreaking moments of sacrifice, pain, and disappointments.
+Over time, most purpose-chasers learn how to manage the pendulum of emotions that go from extreme highs of pride and joy to extreme lows of impatience and sorrow.

 For the world, the pursuit of purpose is a brand; a purpose-driven life gives a trendy meaning to those erecting monuments to themselves where their gifts and brilliance can shine bright.
 However, if you are a God-chaser who is also a purpose-chaser, there comes a day when you realize the pursuit is just not enough because God does not care about you chasing your dreams.

 Alright, maybe it is not that He does not care.
 After all, the Bible is clear that He cares about every area of our lives.
 From Genesis to Revelation, we see a picture of a Father that cares about details like poverty, generational wealth, justice, mercy, and civil rights, to name a few.
 The challenge is to understand that beyond all of these things, He jealously cares about His glory first and foremost.
 That means that anything, including our self-gratifying pursuits, that stands in the way will not take precedent over His glory.